 Food Intolerances Could Be to Blame

 “A common trigger for the more severe forms of baby eczema may be food sensitivities such as cow’s milk protein sensitivity from breastmilk or formula or after starting solid foods, other food triggers,” says Stern.
-There is a strong link between food and tolerances, and this inflammatory skin condition with almost 40 percent of babies with eczema having food intolerances, mainly cow’s milk.
-If you or any of your baby’s family members have a history of food intolerances, allergies, or asthma, your baby is much more likely to develop eczema.
+There is a strong link between food and tolerances and this inflammatory skin condition, with almost 40 percent of babies with eczema having food intolerances, mainly cow’s milk.1 If you or any of your baby’s family members have a history of food intolerances, allergies, or asthma, your baby is much more likely to develop eczema.

 Strategies for Less Itchy Skin

 “There isn’t a one-size-fits-all treatment for eczema.
-A family may try a variety of strategies to calm and heal the inflamed skin,” says Stern.
+A family may try various strategies to calm and heal the inflamed skin,” says Stern.
 Dr. Stern recommends the following precautions:

-1. Remove the cradle cap’s oily scales by massaging the scalp with a simple oil (mineral, olive, or coconut oils).
+Remove the cradle cap’s oily scales by massaging the scalp with a simple oil (mineral, olive, or coconut).
 Let it sit for several hours or overnight.
 Loosen the scales with a soft brush and then wash with baby shampoo.
 Removing the scales on the scalp may have the effect of improving the skin rashes on other parts of the body.

-I also love this Exederm ultra hypoallergenic, gentle and soothing intensive baby moisturizer.
-This deeply moisturizing cream helps soothe baby’s red, cracked or itchy skin rapidly.
+I also love this Exederm ultra hypoallergenic, gentle, and soothing intensive baby moisturizer.
+This deeply moisturizing cream helps rapidly soothe the baby’s red, cracked, or itchy skin.

-3. Swap out detergents and soaps for milder products.
-This is easy and may help reduce irritant triggers.
+Swapping out detergents and soaps for milder products may help reduce irritant triggers.

-4. Making dietary changes may help.
-If a baby is breastfed, nursing parents can stick to a dairy-free diet.
+Making dietary changes may help.
+Nursing parents can stick to a dairy-free diet if a baby is breastfed.
 If a baby is drinking formula, try a hypoallergenic preparation.

-5. A new treatment option is to try adding a probiotic supplement to the baby’s milk.
+Another treatment option is to try adding a probiotic supplement to the baby’s milk.
 Lactobacillus rhamnosus GG has been the most extensively studied probiotic in babies who suffer from eczema.
-In several studies, it has proven to be beneficial.
-Consult with your health care provider about the benefits of using probiotics.
+In several studies, it has proven to be beneficial.4 Consult with your healthcare provider about the benefits of using probiotics.

 Good News: Eczema is Often Outgrown

-Estimates show that approximately 2/3 of children outgrow eczema by the age of 3 years.
-Adults who suffered eczema as babies may tend to have dry skin as adults as well.
+Estimates show that approximately 2/3 of children outgrow eczema by the age of 3 years.3 Adults who suffered eczema as babies may also tend to have dry skin as adults.
 “Although treating eczema in babies may be frustrating and cause parental anxiety and some discomfort to the little ones, many babies and children will eventually outgrow their baby eczema,” says Stern.